-The Meaning of Numbers: The Number 65
+Meaning of Numbers: The Number 65

-The number sixty-five (65) is linked to the leading Israelite tribe of Ephraim.
+The meaning of the number sixty-five (65) is linked to the leading Israelite tribe of Ephraim.
 This relationship is due to Isaiah the prophet's words that stated, "For the head of Syria is Damascus, and the head of Damascus is Rezin; and within sixty-five years Ephraim shall be broken so that it shall not be a people" (Isaiah 7:8).